MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 ### Description
 - creating a databucket
+- creating a dataset (for the initial tables from Kestra)
-- creating a dataset (staging)
+- creating a dataset (staging - for dbt-transformations)
-- creating a dataset
+- creating a dataset (production - for dbt-transformations)

 ### Usage
 - create service-account in GCP and export credentials as JSON